Old Marylebone Town Hall Wedding Photography 2023 – Marriages at Westminster Council House

 Q. HOW LONG ARE WE GIVEN FOR PHOTOGRAPHY AFTER OUR CEREMONY?

 A. A few minutes are allowed for portrait photography after the ceremony.
-Time allowance very much depends on how busy the venue is, and the photographer is sometimes rushed.
-Sometimes the wedding party is allowed to remain for photos in the room, although this is unlikely on busy Saturdays.
+Time allowance greatly depends on how busy the venue is, and the photographer is sometimes rushed.
+Sometimes, the wedding party can remain for photos in the room, although this is unlikely on busy Saturdays.

 Q. ARE DOGS ALLOWED TO ATTEND OUR OLD MARYLEBONE TOWN HALL WEDDING?

-A. Yes, the venue is dog friendly, and they are allowed to attend.
-Mention this before your day, though so that they can note that a dog will be present.
+A. Yes, the venue is dog-friendly, and they are allowed to attend.
+Mention this before your day so they can note that a dog will be present.

 Bride Lindsay can hardly contain her excitement during the posed shots at the top of the entrance steps.